Heath-knell/hinekora/README.md

 - Keeps a rewind buffer so recent moments can be saved as clips.
 - Automatically saves death clips when the game log detects a death.
 - Lets you trim, split, reorder, save, and copy clips from the built-in editor.
+- Organizes recordings, death clips, and manual replay saves in one place.
 - Manages aura overlays for tracking important on-screen buffs or effects.
-- Organizes recordings, death clips, and manual replay saves in one place.
+> [!NOTE]
+> Aura overlays do NOT read in game memory.
+It's an OBS mirrored scene, using OBS bindings.
+See https://github.com/aza547/noobs

 https://github.com/user-attachments/assets/a4b70f85-0d7f-4602-ad0a-2e07cd6988f0